Top horror TV shows to watch this Halloween

 Glee’s Ryan Murphy goes all-out every season with his horror anthology, which never fails to deliver fresh, spooky surprises.
 There’s fun to be had in the way that actors crossover between the standalone stories, but it’s the novelty of each new run that really works, allowing newcomers and aficionados to enter this twisted universe, from the circus-based Freak Show to the haunted house of Season 1 and the asylum of Season 3.
-The latest, Cult, shines a creepily pertinent light on modern America in the age of Donald Trump.
+Season 7, Cult, shines a creepily pertinent light on modern America in the age of Donald Trump.
 Things don’t get more disturbing than that.

 “Ever since creepy French drama Les Revenants became a surprise global hit in 2012, producers have been drawn to its basic premise – people return from the dead, but not as zombies.
 The latest spin on the idea is Glitch, from Australia’s ABC, and the happy news is that it works far better than the po-faced American attempts.
 The core reason for its success is an elegant simplicity.
 We have a taut plot, told over six episodes, focusing on a small band of characters, thus avoiding the flailing narrative strands that brought down the other shows.
 The six episodes cover a lot of ground, but Glitch doesn’t feel rushed or crowded.
 As many questions are raised as answered – why are they back, for starters? – and the season ends with a fantastic, tantalising twist.”
 Read our full review

 What do you think of when you hear the word “residue”?
 The stuff at the bottom of a glass?
 That mouldy patch on your ceiling?
 You certainly don’t think of a sci-fi series starring people from Game of Thrones.
 Well, not until now.
 The sci-fi mini-series, which was shot mostly in Leeds, has the binge-watching hook of a show with 10 times its budget.